iwillspeak/feersum/docs/special-forms.md

 ### Implementation status

 The `if` conditional special form is implemnted.
+The `and` and `or` forms are implemented as builtin macros.
 The remaining forms could be implemneted either directly or wait for macros.

 ## Sequence